Campus AI vs. Commercial AI: Comparing How Students and Employees Perceive their University's LLM Chatbot vs. ChatGPT: Theoretical Background and Hypotheses

-\subsection{Calibration of System Characteristics and User Perceptions: The Role of Cues}
+\subsection{System Characteristics and User Perceptions: The Role of Cues}

-Ideally, trust in automated systems should be calibrated, which means that users' perceived trustworthiness should accurately match the actual capabilities and reliability of the system \cite{lee2004trust}. \textit{Miscalibration} can manifest as either \textit{undertrust}, leading to system disuse, or \textit{overtrust}, resulting in system misuse (\eg, failures of monitoring or decision biases) \cite{ParasuramanRiley1997, WischnewskiKraemerMueller}.

-Whether calibrated trust can be achieved depends both on the availability of information about the system and how users perceive and interpret that information \cite{schlicker2025trustworthiness}.
-Users' trust and corresponding use of AI depend on, \ie, \enquote{any information element that can be used to make a trust assessment about an agent} \citep[p.
+The aim of this work is to investigate whether users' perceptions and use of customized LLMaaS chatbots differs from commercially available LLM chatbots.
+The TrAM model by \citet{schlicker2025trustworthiness} allows us to theorize on why there might be differences in perceptions and therefore serves as a basis to derive our hypotheses.
+The TrAM posits that users assess the actual trustworthiness of a system based on available cues, leading to the perceived trustworthiness \cite{schlicker2025trustworthiness}.
+Thus, users' trust and corresponding use of AI depend on, \ie, ``any information element that can be used to make a trust assessment about an agent'' \citep[p.
 253]{deVisser2014}.
-The TrAM specifies this process, positing that users assess the actual trustworthiness of a system based on available cues, leading to the perceived trustworthiness \cite{schlicker2025trustworthiness}.
 The accuracy of this assessment relies on the relevance and availability of cues on the system's side, as well as the human's ability to detect and utilize them.
 On the one hand, actual system characteristics themselves can function as cues, for example information about the training data or the system’s outputs.
-On the other hand, users may also rely on cues that are less directly tied to a system’s actual qualities, such as interface design or anthropomorphism, which can still strongly influence their perceived trustworthiness \cite{gong2024}.
+On the other hand, users may also rely on cues that are less directly tied to a system’s actual qualities, such as interface design, which can still strongly influence their perceived trustworthiness \cite{gong2024}.
 Such cues may therefore induce unwarranted trust (or distrust) and lead users to perceive systems as more (or less) trustworthy than their actual reliability would justify.